GitKepler/Z.MVVM/README.md

         [RegexValidation(nameof(TextField), @"^[^-]", AllowNull = true)]
-        // It is possible to chain them (currently only boolean AND is applied) [ParseableValidation(nameof(TextContentValid), ParseableValidationAttribute.ParserTarget.Float)]
+        // It is possible to chain them (currently only boolean AND is applied)
+        // Using a CustomValidator might be more effective, but a regex works too [ParseableValidation(nameof(TextContentValid), ParseableValidationAttribute.ParserTarget.Float)]
         public string TextField { get => _textField; set => EditProperty(ref _textField, value); } // This field must contain a positive float value
         private string _textField;